linkerd/website/linkerd.io/content/2/features/retries-and-timeouts.md

 and timeouts are always performed on the *outbound* (client) side.

 {{< note >}}
-If working with headless services, serivce profiles cannot be retrieved.
+If working with headless services, service profiles cannot be retrieved.
 Linkerd reads service discovery information based off the target IP address, and if that happens to be a pod IP address then it cannot tell which service the pod belongs to.